 Where to Eat in Antigua Guatemala

-The Best Restaurants for Traditional Guatemalan food
+The Best Restaurants for Traditional Guatemalan Food

 - La Fonda de la Calle Real: For a taste of local food, try La Fonda de la Calle Real, which is known for serving some of the best authentic Guatemalan dishes.
 They make the best pepián, Guatemala’s national dish, a chicken stewed in a tomato-based sauce with toasted seeds and chiles.
 This restaurant has been so successful with locals and visitors that it has opened three restaurants in Antigua Guatemala; my favorite is the original one located on la called del Arco (the street of the arch) referred to by locals as La Fondita.